 2. Secured Cards allow you to start a credit history.
 If you never miss payments and are careful with your spending, some banks may upgrade your secured card to an unsecured account and will refund your security deposit.

 3. Don't believe fast fixes to bad credit.
 It takes time and dedication on your part.
-A negative report can last from 7 to 10 years, but this too shall pass, so start your good credit today, for better tomorrow.
+A negative report can last from 7 to 10 years, but this too shall pass, so start your good credit today, for a better tomorrow.

 Please specify the following:All these fields are optional